 A live band performance by a well known group known as Roxoff bought many traditional pub goers into the new venue.
 On this night it became evident that selling beer and lager in bottles wouldn't suffice for this type of crowd and pumps would have to be installed in the near future.

 Some people had known for a long time about the personal and business problems that Zone, and previously Bar Milan had suffered.
-A lack of definiative roles between the owners and staff meant many tasks went un-completed, resulting in major issues.
-After a massive row between Coady and Damien at the start of November, Damien would no longer have anything to do with the venue.
-Coady's increasing paranoia caused further issues.
-One Friday night, he claimed to have mis-heard a person saying they had slept with his partner.
-This resulted in him slashing all of the tyres on Tom's van, as well as damaging several other parts of it.
+A lack of definitive roles between the owners and staff meant many tasks were missed or forgotten about, resulting in major issues.
+Due to ongoing disagreements, Damien would no longer have anything to do with Zone.
+Tensions rose considerably between the team and became out of hand, with criminal damage being caused to Tom's van.
 Tom, having paid the wages of the bar staff for the last couple of weeks, could not afford to repair the vehicle.
-As Coady couldn't drive, stock acquisition and other duties became extremely difficult.
-This act of vandalism later turned out the be a cover up for his own secrets and lies.
+Stock acquisition and other duties became extremely difficult.

 With Karaoke being stopped just a few weeks in, Thursday nights became ghostly.
 Business on Friday and Saturday quickly slowed.
 Further lack of organisation and horrendous losses ensued.
-Coady decided to cut back on the amount of hours bar staff attended, and then later fired the door security team in an attempt to slow down the ever faster spiralling figures.
-To make matters worse, Michele was often left behind the bar completely alone as Coady spent ever increasing amounts of time in the storage room or toilet cubicles with one young regular.
-This was well noticed by many of the patrons who were quick to point it out.
+Staff had their hours cut significantly in an attempt to slow down the ever spiralling figures.
+To make matters worse, Michele was often left behind the bar completely alone due to a lack of staff and resources.

-Upon discovery of the nature of the time Coady and the young man spent together, Tom decided it was no longer viable to continue in the business, and for that matter, the relationship.
-CCTV footage, messaging records and a very expensive home phone telephone bill complete with numbers dialled revealed just what was really happening, despite constant lies.
-On Friday 21st November, a night when Coady was "off ill", Tom ran the bar with Michele for the last night.
+Upon discovery that his partner was having an affair with a regular patron, Tom decided it was no longer viable to continue in the relationship.
+He also decided it was time to completely remove his last connections to the business.
+On Friday 21st November, Tom ran the bar with Michele for the last night.
 At the end of his shift, he went out to continue the party with some of the patrons before carrying on to work his day job without returning home.
-He revealed that he no longer wished to be a part of the business in any way and went to live with a friend.
-He did not attend the Saturday night.
+He revealed that he would be leaving the business in the coming week.

 The next Friday, Damien and Ben who had been partnered for nearly a year announced they were to be married, and decided despite Damien's withdrawal from the business to hold their reception at Zone.
 It was agreed that everybody would work together to make the reception a good one.
-Tom and Coady agreed to work together for the night, with the promise that they would not make any difficulties for one another in any way or form.
 The night began well and a large amount of people showed up to wish Damien and Ben the best.
-A short while later it seemed that Coady was unable to keep his promise however, and after making a very obvious display of the feelings he had for the young man he was insisting was "just a good friend", Tom decided to immediately cease DeeJaying and leave.
-He vowed to never enter or be a part of Zone again, and made sure both staff and patrons were aware of this.
+As the night progressed the tensions between the team once again climbed, resulting in a member of staff leaving half way through.
+This would be the last night that some of the team ever saw each other.

 The final days, and the future ahead